 HDC Initiatives for People with Disabilities

 Welcome to the Human Development Center!
-We work with people with disabilities in school, at work, and in the community.
+We work with people with disabilities in school, in the community.
 We also help people in advocacy, health, and wellness.

 For help in school: